Hallingdata/consult-match/README.md

 ## Technology
 Truffle is used for contract deployment etc.

-Jobs and consultant data is saved in Swarm with a link on the Ethereum blockchain.
+Jobs and consultant data is saved in IPFS with a link on the Ethereum blockchain.
 The Ethereum blockchain is also used for storing job status, for letting the job owner change the status of a job and for consultants to delete their profile.

 For the frontend React, Redux, Material-UI, and Typescript are used.